 But back to this recipe.
 There used to be a link to one from The Nut Factory which I lost.
 But this recipe is a good one and very reliable.
 It calls for basic ingredients.
 Along with the peanuts, you’ll need sugar, Karo, just a little bit of butter, some water, vanilla and magical baking soda.
 The baking soda is there to keep the texture airy.

 One glitch in my plans to make this more often is that raw Spanish peanuts are getting harder to find.
 You can order them, but they're not usually on most grocery store shelves.
 The good news is, even though the recipe calls for Spanish peanuts, regular dry roasted peanuts work.
 Dry roasted peanuts are already roasted and will burn quicker so you have to be a little more careful, but they work.

 Like crisp Peanut Brittle, this is one of the easier candies out there.The key to making Soft Peanut Brittle and I’d say most candies is controlling the cooking temperature and duration.
 Wouldn’t it help if I gave a duration?
 With this recipe you just need to make sure the temperature is rising slowly and steadily.
 I will add some more notes on duration when I make the next batch.
 There are some very helpful notes in the comment section, specifically from Bob.

 - ½ teaspoon baking soda dissolved in 1 teaspoon water

 - 1 cup peanut butter, mainstream type like regular JIF or Skippy (250 grams)

 - 2 tablespoons water

-- 1 cup Spanish peanuts lightly salted or unsalted
+- 1 cup Spanish peanuts or raw peanuts lightly salted or unsalted

 - Extra peanuts finely chopped, for sprinkling on top (optional)